 We’ve all probably heard it: Sitting is the new smoking.
 We spend way too much time sitting at our desks and assume occasional exercising will negate its bad impact.
 But will it?

-Today you’ll have a chance to meet the last, but not least!, of our Fall authors: Tim Sitt who is the author of Move or Die (January 2017).
+Today you’ll have a chance to meet Tim Sitt who is the author of Move or Die (February 2017).
 In his first book Tim Sitt claims that “sedentary life is killing us and movement, not exercise, can save us.”
 Where did the idea for this book originate from?

 As someone who has worked in the fitness industry as a personal trainer and as a mental health professional doing therapy, I’ve tried to combine the worlds of mental and physical health in everything I do.
 Often times, fitness buffs take a very mechanical approach to fitness and focus on performance, weight loss, and getting big while neglecting the mental side of the larger picture of health.
 I’ve competed in bodybuilding, played sports my entire life and been around gyms for a long time.
 What I’ve come to realize that all of that has little connection to how we live in the majority of our waking hours.
 I think focusing on the spaces and moments of our daily lives and the impact it has on us has the potential to transform everyone’s health.